ISCT Clinical Fellows Application Program

 Clinical Translation, Trial Design & Operations

-• Follow the path to first-in-human trials across the modalities reshaping clinical practice in hematology, solid tumor oncology, and immune-mediated diseases, including autologous and allogeneic CAR-T, in vivo CAR-T, CRISPR-based gene editing, TCR-T, and the emerging use of CD19 CAR-T in refractory lupus and other immune-mediated diseases.
-What the late-stage pipeline looks like and what is most likely to reach your patients in the next five years.
+• Follow the path to first-in-human trials across the modalities reshaping clinical practice in hematology, solid tumor oncology, and immune-mediated diseases, with a focus on autologous and allogeneic CAR-T and emerging autoimmune indications such as refractory lupus.
+You will examine real-world development pipelines and discuss which approaches are most likely to reach patients in routine practice over the coming years.

-• Evaluate CGT trial opportunities and build the infrastructure (coordinators, pharmacy, apheresis, ICU coordination) required to activate and deliver trials for your patients.
-Includes how to position your program to be first-call for sponsors in your indication.
+• Evaluate CGT trial opportunities and understand the infrastructure (coordinators, pharmacy, apheresis, ICU coordination) required to activate and safely deliver trials for your patients.
+Learn how successful centers make their programs more attractive to sponsors in their indication, and clarify the respective roles of sponsor and PI, the key components of an IND, and how to prepare effectively for a pre-IND meeting.

-• Navigate the consent, equity, and long-term follow-up questions that are unique to CGT, including gene editing trials, pediatric populations, and therapies with unknown durability.
-Practical FDA and EMA guidance you can apply when counseling a patient at the bedside.
+• Navigate the consent, equity, and long-term follow-up questions that are unique to CGT, including gene editing trials, pediatric populations, and therapies with uncertain durability.
+Review key regulatory expectations from agencies such as FDA and EMA and discuss how to integrate these into real-world patient counseling and trial discussions at the bedside.

-• Discover what it actually takes to stand up a CGT service line at your institution, including governance, team structure, pharmacy and cell therapy lab coordination, and scaling from one approved product to a multi-indication program.
-Lessons from established centers, applied to the center you may one day lead.
+• Understand what it actually takes to establish and grow a CGT service line at your institution, including governance, team structure, pharmacy and cell therapy lab coordination, and practical strategies for expanding from a single approved product to a multi-indication program.
+Apply lessons from established centers to the type of center you may one day lead.

-• Step inside the collection-to-infusion workflow that determines whether a patient actually receives their therapy.
-Apheresis targets, TIL harvest, bridging strategies, and the clinical decisions that prevent manufacturing failures, including what to do when your patient is too sick to wait for their product.
+• Step inside the collection-to-infusion workflow that determines whether a patient actually receives their therapy, including apheresis targets, TIL harvest considerations, bridging strategies, and the clinical decisions that can reduce manufacturing failures.
+Discuss how experienced centers approach patients who clinically deteriorate while awaiting their product.

-• Master what every clinician needs to know when the cell therapy lab calls, including out-of-spec products, batch failures, vein-to-vein timelines, and how to read a Certificate of Analysis.
-Make informed decisions when the manufacturing reality does not match the protocol.
+• Develop a working understanding of what every clinician needs to know when the cell therapy lab calls, including out-of-spec products, batch failures, vein-to-vein timelines, and the key elements of a Certificate of Analysis.
+Become more confident in making clinical decisions when the manufacturing reality does not fully match the protocol.

 The Clinical-Manufacturing Interface, Safety & Leadership

-• Master the clinical management of CRS, ICANS, IEC-HS, prolonged cytopenias, and secondary malignancies across CAR-T, gene therapy, and emerging products.
-Long-term outcomes data, when to treat, when to watch, and how to counsel patients on durability and late effects.
+• Develop a practical framework for recognizing and managing CRS, ICANS, IEC-HS, prolonged cytopenias, and secondary malignancies in patients treated with CAR-T, gene therapy, and emerging CGT products.
+Review key long-term outcomes data, discuss when to treat versus when to observe, and explore how to counsel patients on durability and late effects.

-• Explore real career paths taken by CGT clinicians, including academic PI tracks, industry medical affairs, regulatory roles at FDA and EMA, and translational research leadership.
-A candid look at what each path looks like day to day, and how to position yourself now.
+• Explore real career paths taken by CGT clinicians, including academic PI tracks, industry medical affairs, regulatory roles at agencies such as FDA and EMA, and translational research leadership.
+Gain a candid view of what each path looks like day to day, along with practical guidance on how to start positioning yourself for these roles.

-• Close the program at Penn Medicine, home of the research and early manufacturing behind the first FDA-approved CAR-T therapy.
-Go behind the scenes of an active cell therapy facility.
+• Close the program with an on-site experience at Penn Medicine, home of the research and early manufacturing behind the first FDA-approved CAR-T therapy, including a guided, behind-the-scenes look at an active cell therapy facility.

 Why This Program Stands Out